SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 *Reasoning* is the most complex and most capable booster, since it allows you to alter or extend the behavior of the Assistant.
 You can use predefined events or even define your own ones in the [Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine) (as shown below), which then result in a request to the LLM (actually you can process events even without using the LLM directly in rule engine, but this is only half of the fun).
 Similar to the *Conversation* bosster above, the LLM then can decide to activate one or more [predefined or custom actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#managing-booster-actions) to fulfill the request or react to the situation.
 To support its conclusion, the LLM will have full access to the same knowledge as in the *Conversation* booster.

-The *Conversation* booster implements an LLM agent framework architecture also used by famous open-source agent development environments like [LangChain](https://python.langchain.com/).
+The *Reasoning* booster implements an LLM agent framework architecture also used by famous open-source agent development environments like [LangChain](https://python.langchain.com/).
 The difference here is the deep integration with the rule engine of the Assistants as the central instance for the LLM activation.

 As already mentioned, you can choose a different LLM for this booster, because here strong reasoning skills are way more important than conversational excellence.